-Employment Agreement with Robert E. Ward
+Employment Agreement with Robert E. Ward (Chief Executive Officer until February 25, 2020)

 Pursuant to his employment agreement with us effective as of December 26, 2017, Mr. Ward's annual base salary of \$450,000 was increased to \$500,000 effective January 1, 2019 following the successful consummation of the Company's capital raise in April 2018.
-Mr. Ward is also eligible to earn an annual cash bonus, with a target of 50% of his annual base salary, subject to the achievement of performance milestones determined by our Board.
-Mr. Ward is also eligible to earn transaction bonuses as follows: (i) a bonus of \$200,000 following the consummation of a first transaction between the Company and a strategic pharmaceutical company, and (ii) a bonus of \$200,000 following the successful consummation of a fundraising by the Company which exceeds \$10 million, in each case, as determined by our Board in its reasonable discretion.
-Mr. Ward is also eligible to participate in the Company's benefit programs as made generally available to other senior executives and is eligible to receive annual equity grants, in the discretion of our Board or any committee thereof.
+Mr. Ward was also eligible to earn an annual cash bonus, with a target of 50% of his annual base salary, subject to the achievement of performance milestones determined by our Board.
+Mr. Ward was also eligible to earn transaction bonuses as follows: (i) a bonus of \$200,000 following the consummation of a first transaction between the Company and a strategic pharmaceutical company, and (ii) a bonus of \$200,000 following the successful consummation of a fundraising by the Company which exceeds \$10 million, in each case, as determined by our Board in its reasonable discretion.
+Mr. Ward was also eligible to participate in the Company's benefit programs as made generally available to other senior executives and was eligible to receive annual equity grants, in the discretion of our Board or any committee thereof.